sterben-Dev10/SaveWizard-Resources/Scripts/README.md

 `--skipchecks` skips certain checks within the script that validate if it should write where it needs to.

 > `python3 DS_Structures.py checkpoint.dat --skipchecks all`
-> **WARNING:** only use this if you edited like the level of the building higher then 3
+> **WARNING:** only use this if you know what you are doing & are not affraid of possible save corruption.
 > this is only ment for debug cases.

 `--debug2` restores the file form backup after writes.